twhl-community/halflife-unified-sdk/BUILDING.md

 If you want to launch a dedicated server through Visual Studio you will need to point the `HalfLife_HLDS_DIRECTORY` variable to the directory that contains `hlds.exe`/`hlds_linux`.

 To aid developers project info is displayed on-screen automatically if `HalfLife_RELEASE_TYPE` is set to `Pre-Alpha` or `Alpha`.
 Configure this variable as needed to suit your needs.
 This is used solely for in-game diagnostics messages and display and does not affect the source code in any way.
-See [[Hud Project info|Hud-Project-info]] for more information.
+See [Hud Project info](docs/features/hud-project-info.md) for more information.

 You can set up the game for debugging by using these optional variables to provide command line arguments to the game:
 * `HalfLife_ENABLE_CONSOLE`: If set, the console will be enabled on startup